zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Donald is complaining that these candidates only ca re about “pork-barrel politics,” meaning they don’t care about everyone, just about certain voters whom they’re trying to influence by giving them money.
 O f course, you can’t give voters money directly in exchange for them voting for you.
 You do it in other ways.
 Donald says the candidates “are not really concerne d about the everyday challenges,” the day-to-day problems that people li ke Donald and Hilary face.

 Hilary says, “That’s not true.
 Look at the platform s of each candidate.”
 A “platform” (platform), in the world of politics, re fers to a list of positions or ideas that a certain candidate or political party believe s in or stands for.
-In the U.S., every four years the two major political parties si t down and write their “platform” – the ideas that they believe in or the laws that t hey want to pass or get rid of.
+In the U.S., every four years the two major political parties si t down and write their “platform” – the ideas that they believe in or the laws that they want to pass or get rid of.
 Hilary says that each candidate stands for differen t things.
 “To stand for” means to believe in, to take a position for or against a certain policy or idea.

 Donald, however, disagrees.
 He says, “That’s just l ip (lip) service.”
 “Lip service” is a phrase we use to describe support or belief in  something that isn’t really sincere or that doesn’t represent any sort of actio n.
 Someone can say they’re for the environment, or they’re for doing something abo ut the economy, but they don’t actually do anything.
 To say something – that  you believe in something – but not to do anything about it is an example of “l ip service,” or “giving lip service,” we might also say.